 Example 3.
 Father's will creates a testamentary trust for Mother who is to receive all the income for life.
 At her death, the trust is to be distributed to Father and Mother's surviving descendants by representation.
 Mother is survived by son S and daughter D. Son has two living children and D has one.
 Son decides that he would prefer his share of the trust to pass to his children and disclaims.
 The disclaimer must be made within nine months of Father's death if it is to be a qualified disclaimer for tax purposes.
-Under prior Acts and former UPC § 2-801, the interest would have passed as if Son had predeceased Father.
-A problem could arise if at Mother's death, one or more of S's children living at that time were born after Father's death.
+Under prior Acts and former UPC Section 2-801, the interest would have passed as if Son had predeceased Father.
+A problem could arise if, at Mother's death, one or more of S's children living at that time were born after Father's death.
 It would be possible to argue that had S predeceased Father the afterborn children would not exist and that D and S's two children living at the time of Father's death are entitled to all of the trust property.

-The problem illustrated in Example 3 is solved by the first sentence of Section 6(b)(3)(A).
-The disclaimed interest would have taken effect in possession or enjoyment, that is, Son would be entitled to receive one-half the trust property, at Mother's death.
-Under paragraph (3)(A) Son is deemed to have died immediately before Mother's death even though under Section 6(b)(1) the disclaimer is effective as of Father's death.
-There is no doubt, therefore, that S's children living at the distribution date, whenever born, are entitled to the share of the trust property he would have received and, as Examples 2(a) and 2(b) show, they will take exactly what S would have received but for the disclaimer.
+The problem illustrated in Example 3 is solved by Section 6(b)(3)(B).
+The disclaimed interest would have taken effect in possession or enjoyment, that is, Son would be entitled to receive one-half of the trust property, at Mother's death.
+Under paragraph (3)(B) Son is deemed to have died immediately before Mother's death even though under Section 6(b)(1) the disclaimer is effective as of Father's death.
+There is no doubt, therefore, that S's children living at the distribution date, whenever born, are entitled to the share of the trust property S would have received and, as Examples 2(a) and 2(b) show, they will take exactly what S would have received but for the disclaimer.
 Had S actually died before Mother, he would have received nothing at Mother's death whether or not the disclaimer had been made.
 There is nothing to pass to S's children and they take as representatives of S under the representational scheme in effect.

-Interests created by revocable lifetime trusts are future interests when created, but may or may not be conditioned on surviving the termination of the trust, typically at the Grantor's death.
-The following examples illustrate disclaimers of interests not expressly conditioned on survival of the Grantor.
+Future interests may or may not be conditioned on survivorship.
+The following examples illustrate disclaimers of future interests not expressly conditioned on survival.